Mike Hodge

-Biography
+Early life and education

-Mike Hodge was born in McComas, West Virginia, on February 24, 1947.
+Hodge was born in McComas, West Virginia, on February 24, 1947.
 He received his Bachelor of Arts from West Virginia University, where he also minored in theater.

+Career

-He worked for The Washington Post and then continued his theater studies at the DC Black Repertory Theater.
+Hodge worked for The Washington Post and then continued his theater studies at the DC Black Repertory Theater.
 He earned his memberships in the Actors' Equity Association, the Screen Actors Guild (SAG), and American Federation of Television and Radio Artists (AFTRA) while working in Washington D.C.
 He then moved to New York City.